namick/obfuscate_id/README.md

 ## Features

-* Extreemly simple.
+* Extremely simple.
 A single line of code in the model turns it on.
 * Transforms normal seqential ids into random-looking ten digit numerical strings.
 * Gently masks resource ids while retaining a cleaner look than using an encrypted hash.
 * No database changes or migrations are needed.
 The record is still stored in the database with its original id.